 How Can You Tell If Your Succulent Has Root Rot?

-Unfortunately, it’s difficult to tell if your plant has root rot unless you un-pot it.
+Unfortunately, it’s difficult for most succulent lovers to tell if their plant has rotting roots unless you un-pot it.
 If you wait until symptoms appear on the plant above ground, it may be too late to do anything.

 Any time you are repotting a plant, take a few moments to have a good look at the roots.
 If they are healthy, they will be yellowish or white.